ksu-is/Gym-attendance-/project roadmap.md

-- [x] Create title for website DONE
+- [x] Create title for app DONE
-- [ ] Create description of the website
+- [ ] Create description of the wapp
 - [x] Create Read.me DONE
 - [ ] Upload code from an existing gym tracker
 - [ ] Clone files to Github Desktop and upload them to Visual Studio